adam2392/adam2392.github.io.old/content/blog/travel/Asia/Travel Blog - Japan.md

 Here, I briefly describe a couple of food places that are worth the HYPE.
 For locations, just use google, tripadvisor, or yelp.

 #### 1. Gen Sushi
-Great turnstyle sushi place that I've been probably 3-5 times everytime I've been in Tokyo.
+Great turnstyle sushi place that I've been probably 3-5 times every time I've been in Tokyo.

 #### 2. Ichiran Ramen
 Great ramen shop that you order from a vending machine and sit in a "cubicle" like area to eat.
 Absolutely... great.